zendiy-mgos/zswitch-mqtt/README.md

 ```js
 sw.MQTT.detach();
 ```
-Detach the switch from GPIO services that were previously attached using `.MQTT.attach()`.
+Detach the switch from MQTT services that were previously attached using `.MQTT.attach()`.
 ## Additional resources
 Take a look to some other demo samples.